Fairness Concepts for Indivisible Items with Externalities: EF1 and EFX under Externalities

 \end{example}

-As shown in Example~\ref{exmaple:EFX_motivation}, removing item $b$ from agent~$1$'s bundle does not reduce the envy from agent $2$ towards agent~$1$.
-Instead, it increases the envy of agent $2$.
+When we consider only goods (i.e., indivisible items with positive values) without externalities, if some agent $i$ envies another agent $j$, then removing any item from agent $j$'s bundle decreases the envy.
+However, this is no longer true when externalities exist.
+As shown in Example~\ref{exmaple:EFX_motivation}, removing item~$b$ from agent~$1$'s bundle does not reduce the envy from agent~$2$ towards agent~$1$.
+Instead, it increases this envy.

-We propose a more suitable generalization of EFX in Definition~\ref{def:EFX}.
-Intuitively, if agent $i$ envies agent $j$, then for any item $a$ such that removing $a$ from the bundle of agent $i$ or $j$ reduces the envy, agent $i$ does not envy agent $j$ after removing item $a$.
+We thus propose a more suitable generalization of EFX in Definition~\ref{def:EFX}.
+Intuitively, if agent $i$ envies agent $j$, then for any item $a$ such that removing $a$ from the bundle of agent $i$ or $j$ reduces the envy, $i$ should no longer envy $j$ after removing $a$.
 This idea coincides with the definition of EFX for goods and chores when there are no externalities \citep{ACIW19a}.
-Recall that in the definition by \citet{ACIW19a}, agent $i$'s envy towards agent $j$ can be eliminated by removing agent $i$'s least preferred good from agent $j$'s bundle as well as by removing agent $i$'s favorite chore (i.e., one yielding the least disutility) from agent $i$'s own bundle.
+Recall that in the definition by \citet{ACIW19a}, agent $i$'s envy towards agent $j$ can be eliminated by removing $i$'s least preferred good from $j$'s bundle as well as by removing $i$'s favorite chore (i.e., one yielding the least disutility) from $i$'s own bundle.

 \begin{definition}[Envy-Freeness up to Any Item] An allocation $\pi$ is envy-free up to any item (EFX) if for all agents $i,j\in N$, if $i$ envies $j$, then for any item $a \in A$ and allocation $\lambda$ with the properties \begin{enumerate} \item $\lambda_{\ell}=\pi_{\ell}\setminus \{a\}$ for all $\ell\in N$ and \item $V_i(\lambda) - V_i(\lambda^{i \leftrightarrow j}) > V_i(\pi) - V_i(\pi^{i\leftrightarrow j}),$ \end{enumerate} the following holds: